 - The Library has been discussing changing its guest pass procedure to eliminate barriers for patrons wanting to use the computers. - Mk Solutions has fixed an incorrect code in the sorter software and will continue to monitor the issues we have been dealing with.
-So far the fix has been working.

-- The Library has expanded its partnership with the Civic Theater.
-They will offer short popup shows at the Library and the Library will display upcoming productions for the Civic Theater. - The Children's Summer Reading Club posted its highest participation exceeding last year by 18 registrants. - Weekly storytimes are being held at the Hebron house; another great opportunity to build community relationships. - The Waukesha County Community Foundation reported good returns in the first six months with 12.44% gains. - Invitations for the Bridges Library System Trustee Dinner were handed out.
+So far the fix has been working. - The Library has expanded its partnership with the Civic Theater.
+They will offer short pop-up shows at the Library and the Library will display upcoming productions for the Civic Theater. - The Children's Summer Reading Club posted its highest participation exceeding last year by 18 registrants. - Weekly storytimes are being held at the Hebron house; another great opportunity to build community relationships. - The Waukesha County Community Foundation reported good returns in the first six months with 12.44% gains. - Invitations for the Bridges Library System Trustee Dinner were handed out. - A. ID#19-1080 Administrative & Staff reports for August 8, 2019 - C. Bridges Library System: Trustee Rose Sura will report on the most recent Bridges Board meeting Trustee Sura reported that the Trustee Dinner is a nice event.

-c.
-Bridges Library System

-Trustee Sura reported that the Trustee Dinner is a nice event.
 The Bridges Library System Board approved the 2020 budget.

-d.
-Friends of the Library

-Trustee Deatrick reported that Friends meet next month.
+D. Friends of the Library: Trustee Cynthia Deatrick will report on any meeting that has occurred since the date of the last meeting Trustee Deatrick reported that Friends meet next month.

-e.
-Communication to Common Council

-Trustee Miller will provide the Council with information on the first-floor redesign and front entrance.
+E. Communications to the Common Council Trustee Miller will provide the Council with information on the first-floor redesign and front entrance.
+10. Adjournment Absent any objections, the meeting adjourned at 6:36 p.m.

-10. Adjournment

-Absent any objections, the meeting adjourned at 6:36 p.m.